anccduarte/Bioinformatics-Laboratories/README.md

 ## Description
-The objective of this work is to make use of the computational tools addressed in the curricular unit for the analysis of a set of genes potentially related to antibiotic resistance in bacteria.
+The objective of this work is to make use of the computational tools addressed in the curricular unit for the analysis of a set of bacterial genes potentially associated to antibiotic resistance.